ycdxsb/PocOrExp_in_Github/2019/README.md

 - [https://github.com/KasunPriyashan/CVE-2019_6447-ES-File-Explorer-Exploitation](https://github.com/KasunPriyashan/CVE-2019_6447-ES-File-Explorer-Exploitation) :  ![starts](https://img.shields.io/github/stars/KasunPriyashan/CVE-2019_6447-ES-File-Explorer-Exploitation.svg) ![forks](https://img.shields.io/github/forks/KasunPriyashan/CVE-2019_6447-ES-File-Explorer-Exploitation.svg)

 ## CVE-2019-6446
- An issue was discovered in NumPy 1.16.0 and earlier.
+ An issue was discovered in NumPy before 1.16.3.
 It uses the pickle Python module unsafely, which allows remote attackers to execute arbitrary code via a crafted serialized object, as demonstrated by a numpy.load call.
-NOTE: third parties dispute this issue because it is  a behavior that might have legitimate applications in (for example)  loading serialized Python object arrays from trusted and authenticated  sources
+NOTE: third parties dispute this issue because it is a behavior that might have legitimate applications in (for example) loading serialized Python object arrays from trusted and authenticated sources.